entrusc/light-ws/README.md

 Light-WS
 ========

-Sometimes a full the blown spring framework is not an option, and neither is an application server (e.g. when resources are limited).
+Sometimes a full blown spring framework is not an option, and neither is an application server (e.g. when resources are limited).
 This library is a lightweight REST webservice implementation.
 It is based on jetty and is capable of starting a webservice on a low-end device like the Raspberry Pi in a few seconds